Improving Code Reviewer Recommendation: Accuracy, Latency, Workload, and Bystanders: Background and Code Review Process

 \subsection{Code review process}

 Code review at \Meta follows a similar structure to the contemporary practices used at Google~\cite{sadowski2018modern} and Microsoft~\cite{bacchelli2013expectations}, and we briefly summarize the practice here.
-Figure~\ref{figRevRecommendation} provides an example of a diff review with portions redacted and using mock names.
-Like most major code review tools, the code author provides a title and a detailed summary of the change.
+Figure~\ref{figRevRecommendation} provides an example of a diff review in Phabricator with portions redacted and using mock names.
+The author fills in a number of fields including the title and a detailed summary of the diff change.
 A test plan is provided that details which steps the author took to validate their changes, and provides reviewers a guide to test the change themselves.
 Line-by-line highlighting is used to show additions and removals, and inline comments are used to indicate any compilation or linting issues.
 The diff will also show the output of tests that were required to run based on the files included in the change.

-Before publishing a code change, authors select one or more reviewers and/or reviewer groups.
-Reviewers provide feedback, ask questions and make suggestions, which should be addressed by the author.
-There may be multiple rounds of feedback and changes before a reviewer accepts the diff. \Meta uses a single track/monorepo development model, so once the diff is accepted it will be integrated for further testing and ultimately ``shipped`` into production.
+To start a code review, the authors must select one or more reviewers and/or reviewer groups.
+The author can explicitly type in names, or select recommended reviewers.
+The latency is a key consideration for a recommender because slow recommendations will not appear in time to be selected by the author.
+Once selected, the reviewer or a group of reviewers are notified via email or chat.
+The reviewers provide feedback, ask questions, and make suggestions, which should be addressed by the author.
+There may be multiple rounds of feedback and changes before a reviewer accepts/rejects the diff. \Meta uses a single track/monorepo development model, so once the diff is accepted by at least one reviewer it will be integrated for further testing and ultimately ``shipped`` into production.

 For this paper, we focus on the reviewer recommendation experience.
 We see the recommended reviewers highlighted with a red box in Figure~\ref{figRevRecommendation}.
 We adapt the approaches behind the recommendations, but leave the interface consistent and unchanged.